KerosuoLab/Shapemetrics/README.md

 CellElongation       = LongestAxis./((stats.PrincipalAxisLength(:,2).*stats.PrincipalAxisLength(:,3))./2);
 NumberOfCells        = size(stats.Volume,1);           % number of cells
 ```
-*Description of our parameters are shown on this table:*
+*Descriptions of our parameters are shown in this table:*
 <img src="images/parameters.png" width="700">

-We check the volume distribution of the cells with histogram plot:
+Check the volume distribution of the cells with histogram plot:
 ```
 figure
 hist(CellVolumes,100)